 SENSITIVE/ROSACEA PRONE SKIN

-Finally, if you have sensitive skin, opt for mild formulas such as our Calming Cleansing Balm that are fragrance-free.
+Finally, if you have sensitive skin, opt for mild formulas such as our Gentle Melt Cleansing Balm that are fragrance-free.
 Certified organic botanical oils of baobab, chia seed and carrot nourish the skin and promote elasticity.
 This unique, jelly like balm transforms into a milky emulsion gently cleansing the skin leaving it feeling soft and dewy.

 If you have ultra-sensitive skin, be aware that there can be too much of a good thing.
 For instance, it is best not to double cleanse and overstimulate your skin if you are suffering from a rosacea outbreak or cystic acne as the goal is to soothe the skin rather than further exacerbate any skin conditions.